 Please fill out the form to allow us to best serve you.
-Note that summer weekends are holidays are our busiest times, so we’d rather hear from you sooner than later!
+Note that summer weekends and holidays are our busiest times, so we’d rather hear from you sooner than later!

 - On-site catering requires a $1500 minimum.
 For smaller orders simply pre-order for takeout.

-- There is a $350 non-refundable deposit to hold the date.
+- There is a $350 non-refundable deposit to hold your catering date.

-- A "guarantee" for the number of meals must be received 7 WORKING DAYS BEFORE YOUR EVENT.
-We prepare for the guarantee number, even if you have fewer people.
+- A "guarantee" for the number of meals must be received seven working days prior to your event.
+We prepare for the guaranteed number of guests.

 - Beverages, tables, chairs, tablecloths, trashcans, liners, etc. are not supplied.

 - We do not haul off trash.

-- Travel expense added for events outside of the Lake Oswego, Portland Metro area.
+- Travel expenses may be added for events outside of the Lake Oswego, Portland Metro area.